Cocomelon: Content

-Cocomelon's videos, for a target audience of two- to five-year-olds, feature 3D animated children, adults, and animals who interact with each other in daily life.
+Cocomelon's videos, for a target audience of two- to five-year-olds, feature 3D animated children, adults and animals who interact with each other in daily life.
 The lyrics appear at the bottom of the screen in the same way on all displays.
 Formats include standalone music videos, compilations, and livestreams.
 A blend of live action and animation was introduced in 2024 in one of the shows.
-The toddler characters' ages "'stretch' to reflect both the reality and the aspiration of their audience's lives," according to Cocomelon creative staff.
-There is a proprietary staff-only guide of about 100 pages detailing Cocomelon backstory and characters.
+"The toddler characters' ages 'stretch' to reflect both the reality and the aspiration of their audience's lives," according to the Cocomelon creative staff.
+There is a proprietary staff-only guide of about 100 pages detailing the Cocomelon backstory and characters.

 History

-The YouTube channel was created in 2006 by Jay Jeon, registered under the name "checkgate", later rebranded to "ABC Kid TV".
+The YouTube channel was created in September 2006 by Jay Jeon, registered under the name "checkgate", later rebranded to "ABC Kid TV".
 The channel began by posting educational videos focused on the alphabet.
 In 2016, it transitioned to 3D animation, with the first 3D video.
 In 2018, the channel rebranded to Cocomelon, and introduced a recurring cast of characters.

-checkgate aka ThatsMEOnTV.com (2006–2013)
+checkgate/ThatsMEOnTV.com (2006–2013)

 On September 1, 2006, Cocomelon was created on YouTube under the username "checkgate", a month before Google acquired YouTube.
 According to Jeon, it was initially a hobby with his wife, sharing animations that their own kids enjoyed.
-Two versions of the alphabet song were uploaded on the first day.
+Two versions of the alphabet song were uploaded on the first day, being titled "ABC Song", and "ABC Song with Cute Ending".
 A third video was uploaded nine months later, titled "Learning ABC Alphabet – Letter "K" — Kangaroo Game".
 Most videos on the channel taught the alphabet, with a typical length of between one and two minutes.
-At the time, the Jeons were operating ThatsMEOnTV.com, an online business that incorporated children's photos into animated educational videos delivered on DVD.
-Video titles on the channel were appended with "from www.ThatsMEonTV.com".
+At the time, the Jeons were operating ThatsMEOnTV.com, an online business that incorporated children's photos into animated educational videos delivered on DVDs.
+Video titles on the channel were appended with from "www.ThatsMEonTV.com".